35 Secrets That Melt Fat Faster

 Allow Lewis to elaborate: "It is difficult to eat mindfully if you are quickly rushing through a meal to get to the next thing.
 It's even more difficult to be mindful if you are distracted by an electronic device that steals your attention from the food."
 The challenge?
 "Take a full 30 minutes to eat your lunch or dinner.
 Seriously, set a timer.
 Do so without your phone, computer, TV, magazine, or other distractions.
 Eating with someone else is encouraged!"

-Eat a Probiotic-rich Food
+Eat a probiotic-rich food

 "Most people complain about constipation or not having regular bowel movements.
 I have found a simple solution: Consume one probiotic food or beverage a day," says Hayim.
 "This can range from Greek yogurt to kombucha to even just a half cup of miso soup.
 These probiotics add good bacteria into your gut and help stimulate a healthy gut flora and normal digestion."
-Try these 14 probiotic products that aren't yogurt!
+Try these 11 probiotic foods that aren't yogurt!

-Wind Down with Tea
+Wind down with tea

 "Making a cup of tea, and then sipping it slowly, is a great way to incorporate a winding down period into each day.
 Often, the after dinner time period is one where the stresses of the day can build up.
 For many people this leads to snacking when they're not hungry and/or difficulty falling asleep," says Willow Jarosh, MS, RD, CDN, of C&J Nutrition.
 "A nightly herbal tea ritual is a way to wind down, hydrate, and relax before bed.
 This nightly tea time can also be combined with journaling as a powerful way to healthfully handle daily stress, sans food."
 Make the most of the benefits from tea with The 7-Day Flat-Belly Tea Cleanse!
 Test panelists lost up to 10 pounds in one week!